microsoft/vscode-docs/docs/remote/containers.md

 Currently you can only connect to one container per VS Code window.
 However, you can spin up multiple VS Code windows [attach to them](#attaching-to-running-containers).

 If you'd prefer to use `devcontainer.json` instead and are using Docker Compose, you can setup separate  `.devcontainer` folders for each service in your source tree that point to a common `docker-compose.yml`.
-VS Code will actually attach to running containers if they are already up when you open a folder in a container which allows this approach to work.

 To see how this works, consider this extremely simplified source tree: